 Ecocomposition: a First Encounter with the Pacific Ocean.

 I do not remember the magazine I was holding, I think it was Life magazine, but I remember holding a penny in my hand as I held the book and looked at the pictures.
 Later, our father showed us around the ship that would soon take him to far away lands via the Pacific Ocean.
 We gawked at the officer’s dining room table set with crisp white linens, and we squeezed through the narrow passages that led to dad’s cramped sleeping quarters.
-A military “mustang, “an autodidact, and an avid reader, dad kept a small pile of books near his bunk to relieve the solitude of life at sea.
+A military mustang, an autodidact, and an avid reader, Ray Haney kept a small pile of books near his berth to relieve the solitude of life at sea.

-Yet, I would often think about just how deep, dark, oily, and brackish that water looked beside the dock.
+Yet, when I was a child, I would often think about just how deep, dark, oily, and brackish that water looked beside the dock.
 The song “Anchors Aweigh” rang out as the men stood on deck in uniform and the hull of the ship began to glide away from the pier.
 The silhouette diminished beyond the harbor and plunged into the enormous body of salt water that separated us for many seasons at a time.